microsoft/fluentui/docs/react-v9/contributing/api-extractor.md

 `yarn nx run <package-name>:generate-api`

-On Windows systems, you may have to run
+On Windows systems, you may have to run:

 `yarn build`